An “AI Model Component” Note for Open Source Licenses

 The common denominator is the same: a part of the software is effectively rendered non-free due to the lack of information needed to fully modify it, even though the formal license is free.

-The anti-tivoization clause, the Affero clause, and the LGPL mechanism each clarified that existing obligations extended to these situations by resolving the ambiguities that technological evolution had created.
+The anti-tivoization clause, the Affero clause and the LGPL mechanism each extended existing obligations to those situations by resolving the ambiguities that technological evolution had created.

 The weights of an AI model integrated into software are functionally equivalent to object code.
 They determine the program’s behavior but cannot be modified without the information used to produce them (architecture, training scripts, data, hyperparameters).
-This analogy, proposed notably by Andrew Marble, is shared by a growing part of the community: the weights are the “object code” of the model, and the data and training scripts are its “source code.”
+This analogy, discussed notably by Andrew Marble (“Copyright for AI Model Weights”, 2023), is shared by a growing part of the community: the weights are the “object code” of the model, and the data and training scripts are its “source code.”

 Today, no court has yet ruled on whether the weights of a model trained on copyleft-licensed data constitute a “derivative work” within the meaning of copyright law.
 The question is complex and is the subject of ongoing academic work and litigation.
-The 16 million GPL/AGPL files found in training datasets pose the problem acutely.
+Katzy et al. found about 16 million strong-copyleft licence declarations among the 171 million file-leading comments they examined across training datasets (arXiv:2403.15230) – the problem is posed acutely.

 By adding to copyleft licenses an exception that interprets and removes all ambiguity regarding the necessity of sharing model information, the obligation arises from the license contract, not from a legal qualification that is still debated.
 This approach occupies a precise space: